-Customer service representatives were unable to provide percentages regarding roughly how many of its cars CarMax buys through each of these methods.
+Customer service representatives were unable to provide statistics for how many of its cars CarMax buys through each of these methods.
 However, one representative did tell us that most of the vehicles it sells are from trade-ins or private sales.
 Industry publications also report that up to about 52% of CarMax’s inventory comes from customers, depending on the year and the location.

 Quality Certification at CarMax

 All of the vehicles CarMax sells are “CarMax Quality Certified.”
 Certified vehicles have no flood damage, fire damage, or salvage history and must have a clean title.
 CarMax also puts each vehicle through a 125-point inspection and completes repairs for minor issues like dents before listing it for sale.
 The certification process checks the engine, tires, wheels, and other components for abnormalities like corrosion, leaks, or excessive wear.

 CarMax does purchase cars that are older or have some damage, as we’ve previously reported.
 However, each vehicle goes through an appraisal process that includes an interior inspection, exterior inspection, and test drive.
 Only vehicles that are from recent model years, have reasonable mileage for their age, and have no severe accident history are put up for sale on CarMax lots.
 CarMax sells any particularly high-mileage, old, or damaged cars and those without a clean title at auction instead of putting them on its lots.